nilayspshah/sq-hive-api-docs/source/index.html.md

 ```

 ## Instrument Update Modified Message - Webhook Events
 In case there is a revision to an already sent instrument update, we send the updated instrument message using the `v1.instrument_update.modified` event.
-The `payload` shape is the same as for `v1.instrument_update.created` above — following the v2 API structure.
-See the <a href="https://fundsmapsq.github.io/sq-hive-docs/">v2 documentation</a> for full payload schema details.
+The `payload` shape is the same as for `v1.instrument_update.created` above.

 > Here is a sample payload for `v1.instrument_update.modified`: